-If you have been granted a residence permit for at least one year on the basis of your Finnish origins, you will usually become entitled to benefits starting right from the date of your move to Finland.
+If you have been granted a residence permit for at least one year on the basis of your Finnish origins, you will usually become entitled to benefits starting from the date of your move to Finland.

 Refugees and holders of a residence permit

 If you have come to Finland as an asylum seeker and you have been granted a residence permit on the basis of asylum or subsidiary protection, you are entitled to social security coverage from the date when the residence permit was issued if you plan to take up permanent residence in Finland.
-If you are granted a residence permit in Finland you are eligible for the same Kela benefits and other social security benefits as all permanent residents.
+If you are granted a residence permit in Finland you are eligible for the same Kela benefits and other social security services as all other permanent residents.
 Kela does not pay benefits to asylum seekers while the application for asylum is being processed.

 If you enter Finland as a “quota refugee”, you become entitled to social security coverage as soon as you enter Finland.

 You can move to Finland from another EU or EEA country or Switzerland for up to 6 months to look for work if you have an U2 form from your country of origin.
 You can also come to Finland from the United Kingdom to look for work within the EU, if the British authority responsible for the payment of unemployment benefits grants you an U2 form.
 While you are looking for a job you receive unemployment benefits from the country that issued the form.
 You cannot receive benefits from Finland at the same time.

 If you have a European Health Insurance Card and an U2 form issued by another EU or EEA country, Switzerland or the United Kingdom, you are entitled to medically necessary treatment in Finland.